breigo/playground-58w4djk5/markdowns/linq-select.md

 The method takes a transformation function as argument.

 Here is a simple example.
-From a collection of numbers, calculate the squeare number of each element.
+From a collection of numbers, calculate the square number of each element.

 ```c#
 var numbers = new [] { 1, 2, 3, 4, 5 };